Hindi Film

 Challenges of Hindi Cinema

 India was battered by the Great Depression, World War II, the Indian independence movement, and the carnage of the Partition during the turbulent 1930s and 1940s.
-Many of the early Bombay filmmakers handled difficult societal themes or utilized the war for Indian independence as a background for their films, despite the fact that the majority of these works were blatantly escapist.
-Kisan Kanya, the First Hindi Color Picture was directed by Irani in 1937.
-He created a colored version of Mother India the next year.
-However, it wasn't until the late 1950s that color became popularity.
+Many of the early Filmmakers handled difficult societal themes or utilized the war for Indian independence as a background for their Films, despite the fact that the majority of these works were blatantly escapist.
+Kisan Kanya, the First Hindi Colour Picture was directed by Irani in 1937.
+He created a coloured version of Mother India the next year.
+However, it was not until the late 1950s that colour became popularity.

-Filmmaking talent migrated from film production centers like Lahore and Calcutta, which suffered the brunt of the partition violence, to the Republic of India and Pakistan following the country's 1947 division.
-Film actors, film directors, and film musicians from Bengal, Punjab and the North-West Frontier Province were among them.
-These occurrences strengthened the Bombay Film Industry is standing as India's leading hub for film production.
+Filmmaking talent migrated from Film Production centers like Lahore and Calcutta, which suffered the brunt of the partition violence, to the Republic of India and Pakistan following the country's 1947 division.
+Film Actors, Film Directors, and Film Musicians from Bengal, Punjab and the North-West Frontier Province were among them.
+These occurrences strengthened the Bombay Film Industry as it is standing as India's leading hub for Film Production.

 Golden Age OF Hindi Cinema (1940s – 1960s):